Certified Apartment Maintenance Technician (CAMT), Continuing Education Workforce Certificate

-Maintenance technicians can take further classes and specialize in fields such as electrical, plumbing, HVAC and boiler operation.
-With experience, technicians can become lead technicians or supervisors.
-They may also transition into related fields such as equipment sales representatives, property managers and leasing agents.
+Maintenance technicians can take further classes and specialize in fields such as electrical, plumbing, HVAC, and boiler operations.
+With experience, technicians can become lead technicians, supervisors, and building engineers.
+They may also transition into related fields such as equipment sales representatives, property managers, and leasing agents.

 Research your career interests, explore live job postings, take a career assessment, discover which companies in the Baltimore region are hiring, and more.
 View a brief tutorial video on how to use Career Coach at https://youtu.be/C7KpznbPYfA.
 Explore career and training opportunities at https://ccbcmd.emsicc.com/.